Sam Walton: A chain of Ben Franklin stores

 After succeeding with two stores at such a distance (and with the postwar baby boom in full effect), Walton became enthusiastic about scouting more locations and opening more Ben Franklin franchises.
 (Also, having spent countless hours behind the wheel, and with his close brother James "Bud" Walton having been a pilot in the war, he decided to buy a small second-hand airplane.
-Both he and his son John would later become accomplished pilots and log thousands of hours scouting locations and expanding the family business.)
+Both he and his son John would later become accomplished pilots and log thousands of hours scouting locations and expanding the family business.).

-In 1954, he opened a store with his brother Bud in a shopping center in Ruskin Heights, a suburb of Kansas City, Missouri.
+In 1954, he opened a store with Bud in a shopping center in Ruskin Heights, a suburb of Kansas City, Missouri.
 With the help of his brother and father-in-law, Sam went on to open many new variety stores.
 He encouraged his managers to invest and take an equity stake in the business, often as much as $1000 in their store, or the next outlet to open.
 (This motivated the managers to sharpen their managerial skills and take ownership over their role in the enterprise.)
-By 1962, along with his brother Bud, he owned 16 stores in Arkansas, Missouri, and Kansas (fifteen Ben Franklin's and one independent, in Fayetteville).
+By 1962, along with his brother Bud, he owned 16 stores in Arkansas, Missouri, and Kansas (fifteen Ben Franklins and one independent, in Fayetteville).

-Sam Walton is regarded as one of the greatest project entrepreneurs in the retail chain industry.
-He had a great passion for learning.
-He frequently made unannounced visits to Walmarts around the country to learn what local innovations were working that then could be shared with other Walmarts.
-On one of those visits he was puzzled by a greeter saying “hello” at the entrance of the store and asked the fellow what he was doing.
-The greeter explained that his main job was to discourage shoplifters from taking unpaid merchandise out of the store through the entrance.
-Walton was delighted and shared the innovation with “associates” throughout his chain.